July 19, 2013

 By Ekta R. Garg

-For their birthday the girls’ honorary grandma sent them, among other things, a 2009 movie starring Richard Gere and Joan Allen called Hachi: A Dog’s Tale.
+For their birthday the girls’ honorary great-grandma sent them, among other things, a 2009 movie starring Richard Gere and Joan Allen called Hachi: A Dog’s Tale.
 The movie released in the States on DVD, never making it to the theaters, which is a shame because it’s a sweet film based on a true story of a dog and his owner.
-In the movie version Richard Gere plays Parker Wilson, a professor, who finds an Ankita Inu dog; the dog’s collar has a Japanese word on it, which Parker finds out says “Hachi,” or the number eight in Japanese, and he names the dog Hachi.
+In the movie version Richard Gere plays Parker Wilson, a professor, who finds an Akita Inu dog; the dog’s collar has a Japanese word on it, which Parker finds out says “Hachi” or the number eight — a number that means good luck to the Japanese — which is what he names the dog.

 It’s easy to guess from the onset of the film that the story revolves around Parker and Hachi’s relationship.
 But anyone who watches the film—and I highly recommend it to everyone—will be hard-pressed to watch the end credits with dry eyes.
 When Parker dies and Hachi shows his devotion to his master in an unusual way on a daily basis for years on end, it’ll touch anyone’s heart.